bluesky-social/feed-generator/README.md

 ### Pagination
 You'll notice that the `getFeedSkeleton` method returns a `cursor` in its response & takes a `cursor` param as input.

 This cursor is treated as an opaque value & fully at the Feed Generator's discretion.
-It is simply pased through the PDS directly to & from the client.
+It is simply passed through the PDS directly to & from the client.

 We strongly encourage that the cursor be _unique per feed item_ to prevent unexpected behavior in pagination.